Experienced California Trial Lawyer

 Mr. Thyberg has served as mediator for more than 20 years and has completed 42 hours of mediation training at the Pepperdine University’s Straus Institute for Dispute Resolution.
 He has served as a Judge Pro Tem/Settlement Officer for the Sacramento, San Francisco and Los Angeles County Superior Courts.

 Mr. Thyberg has been a lecturer for various continuing legal education programs, including seminars sponsored by the Bay Area Legal Secretaries Forum, Legal Secretaries, Inc. and San Francisco Trial Lawyer’s Association.
-He has also appeared on several national news programs including the CBS Early Show, Fox News, The Big Story with John Gibson, and Geraldo Rivera Live.
+More recently, Mr. Thyberg has advised defense contractors on cybersecurity as it relates to the False Claims Act as a speaker at the CyberSheath CMMC Conference in 2021 and 2022.
+In addition to his speaking engagements, Mr. Thyberg also appeared on several national news programs including the CBS Early Show, Fox News, The Big Story with John Gibson, and Geraldo Rivera Live.

 Mr. Thyberg earned his B.A. degree from the University of California Berkeley with High Honors in Economics and Distinction in General Scholarship in 1978.
 He earned his J.D. from UC Davis Law School in 1981 and an LL.M. in International Law from The London School of Economics and Political Science, University of London, England in 1982.
 In 2006, Mr. Thyberg earned an M.A. degree in Christian Apologetics, with High Honors, from Biola University.